 It comes with a wide color WVGA screen of 5 inches and a CHIRP dual beam Plus sonar that generates readings with more details by combining coverage with precision so you don’t have to choose either.

 CHIRP is an acronym for Compressed High Intensity Radar Pulse.
 Devices with this technology transmit and receive a broad range of frequencies that translate into greater separation of individual targets for clarity and accuracy.
 This model has target separation of 2.5 inches.

 Buyers also receive a power cord, transducer, and gimbal mounting bracket.

-What do we love it for?
-The outstanding depth capacity, side and down imaging, and the multiple preset settings to help anglers navigate in both familiar and unfamiliar water bodies.
+What we liked: The outstanding depth capacity, side and down imaging, and the multiple preset settings to help anglers navigate in both familiar and unfamiliar water bodies.

-What were we disappointed with?
-The mounting hardware could be better.
+What could be better: The mounting hardware could be better.
 The clips securing the cords are fragile because they are made of plastic, and some of the mounting brackets crack during installation.

 For those upgrading to the best Humminbird fish finder, Humminbird HELIX 7 offers an ultra-wide 7-inch screen with high 800H x 480V resolution color TFT display and CHIRP dual frequency for broad or targeted search.

 The GPS-enabled model boasts of MEGA down imaging in depths of up to 1,200 feet, and Switchfire sonar features two modes of display that read water depth and temperature, time, speed, and coordinates.
 It also tracks your lure and allows you to edit the information you want displayed.
 These settings are easily activated by pushing the buttons on the right side of the display.
 The selected settings can be viewed on a split screen so you can read more information at a glance.